kjhealy/kieranhealy.hugo/content/blog/burn-notice/index.markdown

 Your Phone and Watch have a lot of data about you.
 I mean, like, a _lot_.
 Someone should really write [a book all about the general issues for society that this raises](https://theordinalsociety.com).
 Yesterday I decided I wanted to take a look specifically at the health data on my iPhone.
 I'm not a huge user of the iPhone's or the Apple Watch's health features.
 I don't use or subscribe to Apple Fitness+, for example.
 I'm not in any studies.
 But I do have a bathroom scale that records data and I allow the Watch to keep an eye on my activity.
 This means that, like so many people, I have grown to heartily detest the blandly affirming Californian inside those devices who periodically encourages me to take a walk, or stand up, or be mindful, and so forth.

 I went to the Health app and selected my ID photo up in the top right corner, then scrolled down to "Export All Health Data".
 When I did, it asked me if was I sure I wanted to do this, as it might take a while.
 Very stupidly, my first thought was "Eh, how much data can there be?"
 Again, I should make time to [read a good book on this topic](https://theordinalsociety.com).
-I think I vaguely had in mind a CSV with a few thousand rows of Withings Scale Meaurements.
+I think I vaguely had in mind a CSV with a few thousand rows of Withings Scale Measurements.
 After a minute or two, what I got was a zip file that expanded to a folder with about four  gigabytes of stuff inside.

 {{% figure src="health-download.png" alt="Inside the export folder." caption="Inside the export folder." %}}